bksuro/bikesharing/README.md

 ## Results

 - Dashboard
-  We get a quick overview about the number of trips for the month of August in 2019, gender breakdown, top starting locations and average trip duration.
+  - We get a quick overview about the number of trips for the month of August in 2019, gender breakdown, top starting locations and average trip duration.

   !["Dashboard"](./Images/dashboard.png "NYC story dashboard")

 - Utilization
-  Bike utilization
+  - Bike utilization shows howmuch a particular bike is utilized

   !["Utilization"](./Images/bike_utilization.png "Bike Utilization")

 - Times for Users
+  - This shows us that a large number of bikes are utilized around 5 am.

   !["Times for Users"](./Images/checkout_times_for_users.png "Times for Users")

 - Times for Users by Gender
+  - Furthermore we see that more men use the bikes in morning than women.

   !["Times for Users by Gender"](./Images/checkout_times_for_users_by_gender.png "Times for Users by Gender")

 - Trips by weekdays by Hour
+  - More trips were recorded during mornings before 10 am and afternoons after 4 pm.
+Friday shows more trips after lunch.
+Saturday Sunday show more trips after 10 am.

   !["Trips by weekdays by Hour"](./Images/trips_by_weekdays_by_hour.png "Trips by weekdays by Hour")

 - Trips by weekdays by Hour by Gender
+  - Even with splitting the data by gender shows the same results.

   !["Trips by weekdays by Hour by Gender"](./Images/trips_by_weekdays_by_hour_by_gender.png "Trips by weekdays by Hour by Gender")

 - Trips by weekdays by Gender
+  - More trips were recorded by subscribers as opposed to customers.

   !["Trips by weekdays by Gender"](./Images/trips_by_weekdays_by_gender.png "Trips by weekdays by Gender")

 - Tablaeu
+  - A Full story of the above information is stored in the link below.

   ["Tablaeu story link"](https://public.tableau.com/profile/subbarao.bellamkonda#!/vizhome/Module14ChallengeSBB/NYCStory?publish=yes)